LittleFox2024/Code-871/README.md

 Creating the “System Call” shell as seen in Sword Art Online: Alicization.

 # Usage
 Type "System Call:" then one of the following: generate, destroy, inspect, execute, or enhance armament.
-A list of options will be made available when tey are implemented.
+A list of options will be made available when they are implemented.
 It might take you a lifetime to figure outbhow to find it, though :)

 Enhance Armament will elevate priveleges to Admin.
 Enhance Armament: Release Recollection will go to either System or TrustedInstaller - whichever people find more useful is the one I'll use.